 Assistant Professor, Department of Chemistry and Biochemistry:

 We recently received assistance from the Proposal Development Office during the preparation of an NSF Major Research Instrumentation grant to acquire an ambient pressure x-ray photoelectron spectrometer.
-This office, lead by Ruth Ann Hendrickson, provided detailed outlines including required components for the specific call, organized a relevant group of faculty to serve as a red team review panel, and provided exceedingly valuable feedback.
+This office provided detailed outlines including required components for the specific call, organized a relevant group of faculty to serve as a red team review panel, and provided exceedingly valuable feedback.
 It is clear that this process greatly facilitated our successful proposal.

 Dr. Sara Cole

 Associate Director, Campus Microscopy & Imaging Facility:

 The Proposal Development Office is an essential resource at OSU.
 The team was enthusiastic and supportive from our initial planning meeting through to the proposal submission.
 They helped to organize committees and meetings for two critical review sessions that greatly improved the proposal.
 In particular, Kathy Renick was instrumental in coordinating the entire process and keeping us on task.
 She is also an outstanding editor and provided excellent suggestions for improvement.
 It was both a necessity and a pleasure to work with the PDO.

 Dr. Faith Kline

 Administrative Director, Center for Clinical and Translational Science:

 The Proposal Development office was instrumental in the successful submission of our CTSA grant.
 From setting up a proposal development schedule, to facilitation of a Red Team review, to last minute editing, and collection of letters of support, the PDO provided expert guidance and assistance during the entire grant preparation process.